Neuromorphic Emulation

 Extremely low power consumption under 20 watts, little to no cooling required, rapid generalization, object constancy, learning, and recognition on par with human perception and understanding, all without any training data, whatsoever.

 There are a plethora of different visual cortices found in various animals.
-This is one that is constructed artificially, existing as a computer simulation, contained within a microprocessor, rather than a skull.
-This software is an algorithm, but each component could be expressed as a self-referential network of physical connections, allowing for the conversion of this software from its algorithmic form to an emulation of organic intelligence, creating a digital twin.
-Constructing a visual cortex completely from scratch might as well be one of its many possible forms; One of many solutions to getting an animal to see and interpret the world.
+This is one that is constructed artificially, existing as a computer simulation.
+This software is an algorithm, but each component could be expressed as a self-referential network of physical connections, allowing for the conversion of this software from an algorithm to an emulation of organic intelligence; A digital twin.

 N